jayveeballesteros/Github-Followers/README.md

 - Github API
 - Passing data to views

+### ☑️ To Do

+- Add user to favorites.
+- Create search tab and favorites tab.
+- Handle error messages.
+- Cache image.
+- Refactor to MVVM.

 ### 👨🏻‍⚖️ Disclaimer

 > This is inspired by Sean Allen's take home interview course.
 I didn't followed his course yet.
 I just looked through his project mockup and test to see if I can recreate it myself using SwiftUI.